-It is recommended that a budget of \$903 be approved for the Annexations program.
+On June 5, 2018, City Council approved a budget of \$903 for the Annexations program.
 This represents a decrease of \$9,238 (-91.1%) from the FY 2018 Adopted Budget.

 The decrease is mainly due to the decrease of \$10,000 in the Appropriation for Contingency.
 Most of the funds associated with this program are encumbered for a specific annexation and are carried over to the next fiscal year.